Biotechnology: Tools & Techniques Quiz

 D. Capillary electrophoresis does not require an electric field

-D. Primers that bind to DNA
+D. Proteins that stabilize the DNA

 How can differences in DNA fragments help in forensic investigations?